ThibaultLejemble/thibaultlejemble.github.io/pages/research.md

 ## SAT Solvers on GPU

 <div style="text-align: justify">
-SAT problems are fundamental in computer science and many solvers exist now.
+SAT problems are fundamental in computer science, and many solvers exist today.
-However, due to the ever growing size of SAT formulas, efficient solvers are still actively researched in different directions: sequential algorithms, parallel algorithms on multi-core processors, and parallel algorithms in a cloud of computers.
+However, due to the ever-growing size of SAT formulas, efficient solvers are still actively being researched in various directions: sequential algorithms, parallel algorithms on multi-core processors, and parallel algorithms in cloud computing environments.
-Another type of hardware seems to not be really used in this domain yet: massively parallel architectures such as GPUs.
+Another type of hardware that has not yet been widely utilized in this domain is massively parallel architectures, such as GPUs.
-The challenge is to design a new kind of solver that laverage the computational power of GPUs to accelerate SAT problem solving.
+The challenge is to design a new kind of solver that leverages the computational power of GPUs to accelerate SAT problem solving.
 </div>